Game Preview: Cougars vs. Giants: 0

 Prince George Cougars News Release

-PRINCE GEORGE, BC - Tonight, at the CN Centre, the Prince George Cougars play host to the Vancouver Giants at 7:00 pm as they continue their four-game home-stand.
+PRINCE GEORGE, BC - Tonight, at CN Centre, the Prince George Cougars conclude their four-game home-stand as they take on the Vancouver Giants at 7:00 pm.
+Tonight marks the Cougar debut for the newly acquired forward Ben Riche.

-Noteworthy: Riley Heidt collected his 223rd career assist, marking him 13 assists shy of surpassing Mark Morrison's all-time assist record in Victoria and Prince George Cougars history.
-Cooper Michaluk earned his first career WHL shutout.
+Noteworthy: Riley Heidt collected his 224th and 225th career assists, marking him 11 assists shy of surpassing Mark Morrison's all-time assist record in Victoria and Prince George Cougars history.

 Cooper Michaluk has won his last three starts